-ANSWER: The Bible does record that Abraham, the father of the faithful, had at least one face to face talk with the Lord (Jesus Christ in human form).
-The meeting took place when, at the age of 99, Abraham was visited by three unusual strangers.
+Answer: The Bible does record that Abraham, the father of the faithful, had at least one face to face talk with the Lord (Jesus Christ in human form).
+The meeting took place when, at the age of 99, He was visited by three unusual strangers.

 Abraham, when the three guests appear, also presses them to stay with him for a little while.
 He states, "My Lord, if now I have found favor in Your sight, do not pass away, I pray, from Your servant.
 Let a little water, I pray, be brought, and wash Your feet, and rest under the tree" (Genesis 18:3 - 4).
-Abraham was being hospitable to the strangers based on custom, but he may have also known one of them personally.
+The "father of the faithful" was being hospitable to the strangers based on custom, but he may have also known one of them personally.

 The Wycliffe Bible Commentary states that the "father of the faithful" was an exemplary and hospitable host and that He did all he could do to serve his guests.
 Jamieson, Fausset, and Brown's Commentary says that a person, at that time of Abraham, who was visited by an ordinary person would stand and greet their guest.
 If the visitor, however, was of some 'superior rank' (or a friend), the custom was for the host to bow low then lead the visitor(s) to a tent.